Juljus777/ValheimEstonianTranslation/JotunnModStub/Package/README.md

-﻿# JotunnModStub
-Upon building for release, this README.md is copied into the `Package` folder for thunderstore packaging.
-Remember to also edit the manifest.json and supply your own mod icon.

 ## Installation (manual)

+Add the contents of this file to: **(Valheim Installation folder)**\BepInEx\plugins\ValheimEstonianTranslation

+Windows 10 steam install location should be
+C:\Program Files (x86)\Steam\steamapps\common\Valheim\BepInEx\plugins\ValheimEstonianTranslation

 ## Features

+- Translations for Estonian language

 ## Changelog
+ # Start

 ## Known issues
-You can find the github at:
+You can find the github at: https://github.com/Juljus777/ValheimEstonianTranslation